anupama12sg/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

 // 0 1 2 3 4 5
 ```

-### for of loop
+### for-of loop

-We use for of loop for arrays.
-It is very hand way to iterate through an array if we are not interested in the index of each element in the array.
+We use for-of loop for arrays.
+It is very handy way to iterate through an array if we are not interested in the index of each element in the array.

 ```js
 for (const element of arr) {